Jean Buchenhorst, MS, MLS(ASCP)CM

 - Provide the community with laboratory practitioners who have a comprehensive knowledge of all aspects of clinical laboratory operation and management

-- Prepare students for successful completion of national certification exam in medical technology
+- Prepare students for successful completion of national certification exam in medical laboratory science

 View Ability to Meet Essential Functions of Program (pdf)